 Many investors choose the EB-5 Immigrant Investor program.
 This visa allows you and your immediate family to qualify for green cards through an investment of at least $900,000.
 Normally, the EB-5 visa has nothing to do with buying a house or real estate.
 A business immigration attorney can help you decide if your investments are sufficient enough for permanent residency in the U.S.

-The business immigration attorneys at Florida Immigration Law Counsel will work to have your application approved as soon as possible.
+The business immigration attorney at Florida Immigration Law Counsel will work to have your application approved as soon as possible.
 They can help reduce the amount of paperwork you face, manage your immigration documentation process, advocate on your behalf, and help you obtain the business or investment visa you desire.

 A reputable immigration attorney can save you lots of stress.
 They have experience helping their clients who are in the U.S. on short-term business or investing significant amounts of capital into the U.S. markets.
-Schedule an initial consultation with the adept investment visa lawyers at Florida Immigration Law Counsel and discuss your options today.